Tableau provides a Lightning Web Component (LWC) for embedding a Tableau visualization within a Salesforce Lightning page.

 Pop-up authentication is the default user experience if you do not enable in-frame authentication.

-Before you enable in-frame authentication on Tableau Online, you must have already configured and enabled SAML.
+Before you enable in-frame authentication on Tableau Cloud, you must have already configured and enabled SAML.

-Sign in to your Tableau Online site as a site administrator, and select Settings > Authentication.
+Sign in to your Tableau Cloud site as a site administrator, and select Settings > Authentication.

 On the Authentication tab, select Enable an additional authentication method, select SAML, and then select Edit connection.

 Scroll down to Embedding options and select Authenticate using an inline frame.